norad02/summer2019/inbar/DailyNotes.md

 #### 1.2 Disassembling exterior
  - Unscrew the lid of the sensor
  - Take out wires
- - Disassemble the white cover
+ - Take apart the solar shields
  - Take out the circuit board and the wires